kubernetes/community/sig-testing/charter.md

   require a consultation with SIG Contributor Experience, and a lazy consensus issue with [kubernetes-dev@] notice.

-### Out of scope
+### Out of Scope

-- We are not responsible for troubleshooting or writing tests or jobs for features or subprojects owned by other SIGs
+- We are not responsible for writing, fixing nor actively troubleshooting tests for features or subprojects owned by other SIGs
 - We are not responsible for ongoing maintenance of the project's CI Signal, as this is driven by tests and jobs owned by other SIGs.
 We do however have an interest in producing tools to help improve the signal.